 2. Probable reject: Basic flaws in content or very poorly presented.

 3. Marginal tend to reject: Not significantly flawed; major effort necessary to make acceptable.

 4. Marginal tend to accept: Content has merit, but could be improved.

 5. Clear accept: Project meets evaluation criteria; improvements may be advisable but acceptable as is.

 6. Must accept: Outstanding proposal/project.
 Suggested improvements still appropriate.

 Project Anywhere retains all verification materials that demonstrate that evaluation criteria are met.
-These materials can be made available for external auditing where appropriate.
+These materials can be made available for external auditing upon request.